Dog bloat or canine bloat (also known as Gastric Torsion or Gastric Dilatation Volvulus – GDV) is an extremely serious and life-threatening problem.

 Ways to help reduce canine stress and anxiety include…

-Because canine bloat is so serious, and there is still the possibility of cardiac symptoms, most dogs will need to be kept at the clinic for at least 24 hours and needs to be closely monitored for several more days.
+Because dog bloat is so serious, and there is still the possibility of cardiac symptoms, most dogs will need to be kept at the clinic for at least 24 hours and needs to be closely monitored for several more days.

-If your dog does have an episode of bloat, and survives, he is at a greater risk for having a second episode (even if he’s had surgery to ‘hold’ his stomach in place).
+If your dog does have an episode of bloat and survives, he is at a greater risk for having a second episode (even if he’s had surgery to ‘hold’ his stomach in place).

 Always keep a close eye on a dog who’s experienced this condition, be hyper-aware of the symptoms, and get veterinary attention if you are even a little bit concerned.
-It's always better to be safe than sorry.